mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 <figcaption>Fig 3.
 Walking Dead: Season 2</figcaption>
 <br>

-I think almost every own knows that your choices in the game doesn't matter.
-So this should be a really bad example yet i put it as a best example.
+I think almost every one knows that your choices in the game doesn't matter.
+So this should be a really bad example yet I put it as a best example.

 *Before you pull out your pitch forks let me clarify my point.*

 The thing is this game's **narrative is linear**, not the **dialog system**.
-Path leads to an different consequences it's just that the beginning and the end are same.
+Path leads to different consequences it's just that the beginning and the end are same.

-**another example is**: **Going from your home to your school**. even though the destination and the beginning are same but you can take multiple path to the school you can first visit a shop ot take a bus or a train.
-The path will be different in each case.
+**another example is**: **Going from your home to your school**. even though the destination and the beginning are same.
+But you can take multiple path to the school, you can first visit a shop or take a bus or a train.
+The path will be different in each case yet the out come same.

 **Another great example is** [Detroit Become Human](https://www.youtube.com/watch?v=m51FsEHBlwA&list=PLLBQLDFWnxtVJfjq6wrG04h0gJEguLDy2){:title="Youtube"}{:target="_blank"}.